Spectral Ranking Inferences based on General Multiway Comparisons: Introduction

-Luce \citep{luce2012individual} introduced the celebrated axiom of choice.
+Luce~\citep{Luce1959} introduced the celebrated~{Luce's axiom of choice}.
 Let $p(i\given A)$ be the probability of selecting item $i$ over all other items in the set of alternatives $A$.
 According to the axiom, when comparing two items $i$ and $j$ in any sets of alternatives $A$ containing both $i$ and $j$, the probability of choosing $i$ over $j$ is unaffected by the presence of other alternatives in the set.
-In specific, we have the property that
+In specific, the axiom postulates that

 This assumption gives rise to a unique parametric choice model, the Bradley-Terry-Luce (BTL) model for pairwise comparisons, and the Plackett-Luce (PL) model for $M$-way rankings $M\ge 2$.